mongodb/docs/source/includes/fact-azure-kms-prereqs.rst

   Active Directory tenant.

-- Have the :guilabel:`Client ID` (or :guilabel:`Application ID`) and a non-expired application :guilabel:`Password` for an Azure Application associated to the Active Directory tenant.
+- Have the :guilabel:`Client ID` (or :guilabel:`Application ID`) and a non-expired application Client Secret for an Azure Application associated to the Active Directory tenant.

 - Have the :guilabel:`Resource Group` name of an :guilabel:`Azure Resource Group`